KWB-R/pubs/content/en/publication/rn-521/index.md

 publication_types: ["0"]
 abstract: ""
 featured: false
-publication: "*Understanding Fouling of RO Membranes in Reclamation of Secondary Effluent and its Minimization by Pre-Treatment.*"
+publication: " p 25 *In:* Understanding Fouling of RO Membranes in Reclamation of Secondary Effluent and its Minimization by Pre-Treatment..
+Dresden, Germany.
+27-28 February 2012"
 projects: ["oxeram-2"]
 ---